You Can Be Charged For Obstruction Of A Police Officer

 Despite being a misdemeanor, charges for obstructing an officer can be serious.
 Since the statute itself does not have any listed punishment, the general sentence limits apply.
 These are up to a $500 fine and one year in jail for each conviction.
 It is also permissible for a judge to impose both jail and a fine in a single case.

 Do not take a charge for obstructing an officer lightly.
 To learn more about the punishments and possible defenses to this crime, you should speak to a Tulsa criminal defense attorney.
-For a completely confidential and free consultation, call the Seventh Street Tulsa Law Office by calling (918) 932-2777.
+For a completely confidential and initial strategy session, call the Seventh Street Tulsa Law Office by calling (918) 932-2777.